 Each year, the NDOC awards companies or individuals that preserve the history of cowboy culture.

-When is I Love Cowboys and Cowgirls Day celebrated in 2023?
+When is I Love Cowboys and Cowgirls Day in 2024?

 I Love Cowboys and Cowgirls Day is observed on August 15 each year.